 However, the recent enhancements would help the platform to improve its appeal and spread awareness.

-Google’s reiteration for raising awareness among enterprise users for its commitment to Android security has compelled it to publish annual reports on Android security along with other moves.
+Google’s reiteration of raising awareness among enterprise users for its commitment to Android security has compelled it to publish annual reports on Android security along with other moves.

 Google highlighted in the second annual report published in the last April that it has done over 400 million scans per day across 1 billion Android devices around the world.
 Google has also announced the formation of Android for Work DevHub, the developer community to collaborate and share the best practices in the domain of enterprise apps.

-Google’s focus on enterprise cloud and developer capabilities like machine-learning, Android Studio development tools, etc. are also going to help Android platform in boosting confidence of entrepreneurs.
+Google’s focus on enterprise cloud and developer capabilities like machine learning, Android Studio development tools, etc. are also going to help the Android platform in boosting the confidence of entrepreneurs.

 Conclusion

-Since the launch of ‘Lollipop’ version, Android has flexed its muscles for strengthening enterprise data security.
-Together with Google Play that strives for secure app distribution and management, Android is all set to offer data separation and policy control with enhanced security tools for prevention of data leakage and remotely wiping of business data.
+Since the launch of the ‘Lollipop’ version, Android has flexed its muscles for strengthening enterprise data security.
+Together with Google Play which strives for secure app distribution and management, Android is all set to offer data separation and policy control with enhanced security tools for the prevention of data leakage and remote wiping of business data.

 You can count on the latest Android N and other advanced versions of Android for securing valuable company data from any possible cyber attack.